xihuanyexiu/openHiTLS/docs/en/4_User Guide/1_Build and Installation Guide.md

 - tls: stores the code related to secure transmission
 - platform: stores other dependent codes
 - testcode: stores the test project code
-- x509: provides the X509 certificate function
+- pki: stores the PKI related code

 **Call CMake to build the source code.
 The detailed method is as follows:**